cowlicks/GSoC-proposal/proposal.markdown

 ##Abstract
 The scipy sparse package is used extensively in other projects like scikit-learn, and is integrated with NumPy, SymPy, and Sage.
 However it leaves a lot to be desired.
 There is no support for boolean sparse matrices, and boolean operations on sparse matrices return inconsistent results.
 See [these]( http://projects.scipy.org/scipy/ticket/1533) [examples](http://projects.scipy.org/scipy/ticket/991).
-The sparse matrices also have problems when used with NumPy ufuncs and ndarrays (see this ticket which I did some work on, and [these](http://projects.scipy.org/scipy/ticket/1598)).
+The sparse matrices also have problems when used with NumPy ufuncs and ndarrays (see this [ticket](https://github.com/scipy/scipy/issues/1569) which I did some [work](https://github.com/scipy/scipy/pull/516) on, and [this ticket](http://projects.scipy.org/scipy/ticket/1598)).
 The second part of this proposal is to remedy this.
-So writing code combining sparse dense matrices will be easier, and making the sparse codebase easier to maintain.
+So writing code combining sparse and dense matrices will be easier, and making the sparse codebase easier to maintain.

 1. Add support for bool dtype to sparse matrices, as well as boolean operations so that sparse matrices behave more like NumPy ndarrays.